FreeJoy-Team/FreeJoyWiki/Analog-inputs-configuration.md

 <img src="https://a.radikal.ru/a19/1911/da/702abddd2060.png">

-Before calibration you should be sure the correct pins for analog inputs are chosen in "Pin Config" tab and configuration is written to the device.
+Before axis configuration you should be sure the correct pins for analog inputs are chosen in "Pin Config" tab and configuration is written to the device.

 ## Calibration